Animeshp43/Task-management-web-application/README.md

    - On the login box, enter any username (e.g., `alice`) and select role `pm` or `user`.
    - PM can add/edit/delete tasks, assign to users.
    - User will only see tasks assigned to their username (the dummy login returns the entered username).
-   - PM dashboard shows overdue tasks as a notification — this satisfies the optional bonus.
+   - PM dashboard shows overdue tasks as a notification.